DerkNiessink/OrbitSmash/README.md

 An animation can be shown in the browser when adding the second argument "view".

-So for example running group 5 with the the animation -> `python main.py 5 view`
+So for example running group 19 with the the animation -> `python main.py 19 view`

-And without the animation                             -> `python main.py 5`
+And without the animation                             -> `python main.py 19`

+* Red sphere indicate debris and white satellites.

 ### After the simulation